© Crown copyright 2019

-Infestations from insects, rats and mice can cause vomiting and diarrhoea.
+Infestations from insects, rats and mice can cause illness including vomiting and diarrhoea.
 Pests and vermin can also cause asthma, other allergic reactions and stress.
-Pests can contaminate food and preparation surfaces, spoil food and cause anxiety.
+Pests can contaminate food and preparation surfaces.

-- Must maintain the structure and exterior of the property (helps to prevents entry by pests or vermin)
+- Maintain the structure and exterior of the property (helps to prevents entry by pests or vermin).

-- Check for bed bugs or carpet mites if the property is furnished.
+- Check for pests like bed bugs or carpet mites if the property is furnished.